sbrunner/multi-repo-automation/README.md

   _main()
 ```

-## To update all the master branches write a script like:
+## To update all the master branches write a script like

 ```python
 #!/usr/bin/env python3